JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  the filling, there is a second stepper motor with a brush flap to push the cat food all the way into the bowl.

-Figure XX.
+Figure 4.
 Isometric view of the cat feeder 3D model.

-Figure XX.
+Figure 5.
 Isometric view of the cat feeder lead screw.

 <pre>